RUNNING EFFICIENCY AND SPEED for Swim Bike Run

 Shorter Impact Duration

-Like swimming and running, cycling efficiently is all about force application and reducing wasted energy.
+Proper technique in swim bike run is critical.
+Cycling efficiently though is all about force application and reducing wasted energy.
 Most people when they ride just push down across the front part of their pedal stroke using their quads.
 They don’t add their glutes into that force application nor do they pull back with their hamstrings or up across the back part of the pedal stroke with their hips.
 By using more muscles in the pedal stroke you are able to take the pressure off your quads to provide all the power to drive you forward.
 Your legs will therefore last longer and over time you’ll be able to train yourself to ride farther and faster.